mvantieghem/Intro_R_workshop/README.md

 So, instead of starting with programming basics like operators, vectors, and logical statements, we will start with setting up R projects and R markdown notebooks before doing any real "coding".
 Then students will learn principles of tidying data, modeling, and visualizing data with R.

-### Session 1: Getting Started
+### Getting Started
 - Intro slides: Why R?
 - Lesson 1: The 3 Rs (R studio, R Markdown & R Projects)
 - Lesson 2: Dataframe Basics in R

-### Session 2: Tidying data
+### Tidying data
-- Lesson 1: Summarizing data
+- Lesson 3: Summarizing data
-- Lesson 2: Manipulating data
+- Lesson 4: Manipulating data

-### Session 3: Analyzing data
+### Analyzing data
-- Lesson 1: Basic statistics and models in R
+- Lesson 5: Basic statistics and models in R
-- Lesson 2: Visualizing data with ggplot
+- Lesson 6: Visualizing data with ggplot